mx51/fe-interview-angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Running end-to-end tests

-I have created a simple cypress test as an example.
-It opens the page, clicks an item and expects it to be added to the order.
-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## External Packages

 Using the below to create GUIDs